HA Mend

 A Safety Net Woven of Community Partnerships

-As the name MEND itself suggests, the primary goal of this innovative community program is to weave together the various strands of quality basic healthcare, ultimately creating a more effective safety net for a highly vulnerable patient population.
+As the MEND name suggests, the primary goal of this innovate community-collaboration program is to weave together the various strands of quality basic healthcare to create a more effective safety net for a highly vulnerable patient population.

 The MEND Model